movingpandas/movingpandas/README.md

 [scikit-mobility tutorials](https://github.com/scikit-mobility/tutorials)).
 MovingPandas focuses on spatio-temporal data exploration with corresponding functions for data manipulation and analysis. scikit-mobility on the other hand focuses on computing human mobility metrics, generating synthetic trajectories and assessing privacy risks.
+Plotting is based on Folium.

 [PyMove](https://github.com/InsightLab/PyMove) provides functionality similar to MovingPandas.
 It implements PandasMoveDataFrames and DaskMoveDataFrame on top of Pandas and Dask DataFrames.
 Plotting is based on Folium.

 [Tracktable](https://github.com/sandialabs/tracktable) is a related Python package with its core data structures and algorithms implemented in C++, i.e. it is not based on Pandas.
+Plotting is based on Cartopy (for still images) and Folium (for interactive rendering).

 ## Citation information